 Transit locations, like airports, can be crowded and often noisy, which may be overstimulating for people with an intellectual disability such as autism.
 You may want to prepare for this and bring things like noise-cancelling headphones, earplugs or other aids with you to help you if you are feeling overwhelmed.

 More and more airports are making sensory rooms available, which some people may find useful.
 You may want to check with any transit airports about booking or using these rooms.

 To avoid large crowds while travelling, consider travelling during quieter times of the year instead of during peak travel seasons like summer, Christmas and Easter.

-Think about where you'll be staying and any potential for becoming overwhelmed.
-City centres will be louder then staying on the outskirts.
+Think about where you’ll be staying and any potential for becoming overwhelmed.
+City centres will be louder than staying on the outskirts.
 If you are staying on the outskirts make sure you have a plan for getting into and around the city.